Leigh Nicol

-Leigh Caitlyn Nicol (born 26 September 1995) is a Scottish footballer who plays for Crystal Palace in the English FA Women's Championship.
+Leigh Caitlyn Nicol (born 26 September 1995) is a Scottish retired footballer who last played for Crystal Palace in the English FA Women's Championship.

 Club career

 Raised in Newarthill, Nicol started her footballing career at Motherwell Girls where she was captain of her age group from 2006 to 2008.
 She then moved onto Celtic's Academy where she captained the club's under-15, under-17 and reserve sides.
 With Celtic Nicol also won the SWF Scottish U17 Cup title in 2011.

 She then moved to London in 2012 to secure a place at Arsenal's prestigious academy where she could continue her education whilst training and playing for the club's reserve side.

 An opportunity to play first team football opened up when former Arsenal Ladies player Jayne Ludlow became manager of FA WSL 2 club Reading Women.
 This move led to Nicol and a number of other Arsenal reserve players joining Reading in 2014.
 Nicol had some success playing first team football for Reading but after one season she left at the beginning of 2015 to join London Bees to get more first team opportunities.

 In February 2016 Nicol announced that she had signed for Millwall Lionesses.
 She went on to win the club's Player of the Year award in 2017.

+Nicol announced her retirement from professional football in August 2023.